A Light shed on Lepton Flavor Universality in B decays: Tests of LFU violation in transitions

 where ${\cal G}_F$ is the effective Fermi coupling constant, $V_{bq^{'}}$ is the relevant CKM parameter, ${\cal L}^\mu$ and ${\cal H}_\mu$ are leptonic and hadronic current, respectively.
-Here, $p,k,k_l,k_\nu$ denote parent and daughter meson and lepton pair momentum.
+Here, $p,k,k_l,k_\nu$ denote parent ($B_c$) and daughter (X) meson's, lepton and neutrino four-momentum, respectively.
 The decay process physically takes place when participating mesons are in their momentum eigenstates.
-Therefore, in the field-theoretic description of any decay process, it is necessary to represent the meson bound-states by appropriate momentum wave packets reflecting momentum and spin distribution between constituent quark and antiquark inside the meson core.
-In the RIQM approach the wave packet representing a meson bound state, for example $\vert B_c(\vec{p}, S_{B_c})\rangle$, at a definite momentum $\vec{p}$ and spin $S_{B_c}$ takes the form~\cite{deMedeirosVarzielas:2015yxm,Barbieri:2016las,Altmannshofer:2014cfa,Crivellin:2015mga,Celis:2015ara,Falkowski:2015zwa,LHCb:2014set}
+Therefore, in the field-theoretic description of any decay process, it is necessary to represent the meson bound states by appropriate momentum wave packets reflecting momentum and spin distribution between constituent quark and antiquark inside the meson core.
+The details of the model has been discussed in appendices~\ref{app:quark_orbitals} and \ref{app:parametrization}.
+In the RIQM approach the wave packet representing a meson bound state, for example, $\vert B_c(\vec{p}, S_{B_c})\rangle$, at a definite momentum $\vec{p}$ and spin $S_{B_c}$ takes the form~\cite{deMedeirosVarzielas:2015yxm,Barbieri:2016las,Altmannshofer:2014cfa,Crivellin:2015mga,Celis:2015ara,Falkowski:2015zwa,LHCb:2014set}